edwin-finance/docs/core-concepts/security-model.md

 - Transaction simulation before execution

 ### State Validation
-State validation is a key area of focus in Edwin's security roadmap.
+State validation is a key area of focus in edwin's security roadmap.
 As DeFAI operations become more sophisticated, advanced state validation mechanisms will be introduced to ensure operational safety and risk management.

 ## AI Agent Boundaries

-The Edwin roadmap includes sophisticated boundaries for AI agent operations.
+The edwin roadmap includes sophisticated boundaries for AI agent operations.
 Future releases will implement:
 - Operation limits based on risk levels
 - Built-in threshold checks
 - Automated safeguards for risky operations